brumik/ollama-obsidian-indexer/README.md

 Feel free to open an issue if you run into one or you would like to see a feature.

+[ ] Add hugging face embedding as a env variable (this may mess up the pip innstall requirement file on change, verify)

 ## Do you like what you see?